John G. Hawthorne: Personal life

 On 7 July 1948, Hawthorne married Dolores Bandini, a Stanford-educated physicist.
 She was the daughter of Mildred (born Mildred Draper Shlaudeman) and Elliott Bandini, himself a Stanford-educated engineer, and descended from a pioneering California family; she was the great-granddaughter of Juan Bandini.
 Dolores Bandini was a post-doctoral research fellow of Edward Teller and had been invited by J. Robert Oppenheimer to work at Los Alamos National Laboratory while the Manhattan Project was underway, but left academia after giving birth.
 The wedding took place in Florence, Italy, where Bandini's mother (by then Mildred Shlaudeman Park) lived.
 Hawthorne and Bandini had two children, John Elliott and Margaret Deirdre "Nini" Hawthorne.

 Hawthorne became a United States citizen in 1952.
 He died on 8 March 1977 at the age of 61, following a six-month stay at Billings Hospital.
 His son, a Duke University forestry graduate, died the following year in a climbing accident in Oregon.

-The John G. Hawthorne Travel Prize in Classical Studies at the University of Chicago is named after Hawthorne.
+The John G. Hawthorne Travel Prize (formerly the John G. Hawthorne Travel Prize in Classical Studies) at the University of Chicago is named after Hawthorne.
 It is awarded to "an outstanding undergraduate student of classical languages, literature, or civilization for travel to Greece or Italy or for study of classical materials in other countries".